Informfully/Documentation/docs/source/database.rst

      - ID of user.
    * - ``createdAt``
      - Date
-     - Time at which data record was created.
+     - Time at which the data record was created.

 explanations
 ------------